woorui/snake/README.md

 ### Installation
 > go get -u github.com/woorui/snake

-### Running snake if you has setup the go environment variable
+### Runn the game snake if you has setup the go environment variable
 > snake

 ![Show the running result](snake.gif)